cloude-google/agent-shutton/README.md

 ## Project Overview - Agent Shellton

-NOTE: This is a **sample submssion** for the Kaggle Capstone project.
+NOTE: This is a **sample submssion** for the [Kaggle Agents Intensive Capstone project](https://www.kaggle.com/competitions/agents-intensive-course-capstone-2025/).
 Use this as a point of reference for structuring your submission.
 Avoid simply copying and reusing logic and or concepts.

 NOTE: This sample submssion was inspired and lifted from the official [ADK-Samples](https://github.com/google/adk-samples/tree/main/python/agents/blog-writer) repository.
 Special thanks to Pier Paolo Ippolito for his contributions.